 LOOK BACK [1/3 of your time]

-Care and Prayer: Take time to have each person share something they are thankful for.
+- Care and Prayer: Take time to have each person in your house church share something they are thankful for.
 Then each person should share something they are struggling with.
 Have the person to their right pray for them about the items they share.
-If anyone is struggling with something that requires more attention, stay after to care for that person.
+If any member is struggling with something that requires more attention, stay after to care for that person.

 - How have you obeyed what you have learned?